GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/02.511-520/07.There's-No-Other-Name-Like-Jesus/docs.md

 ---
+title: |
-title: 517.
-There's No Other Name Like Jesus
+    517. There's No Other Name Like Jesus - Church Hymnal 1941
 metadata:
-    description:
+    description: |
-    keywords: Church Hymnal, There's No Other Name Like Jesus, There's no other name like Jesus, Sweet name, dear name
+        Church Hymnal 1941 517.
+There's No Other Name Like Jesus.
+There's no other name like Jesus, 'Tis the dearest name we know, 'Tis the angel's joy in heaven, Tis the Christian's joy below.
+CHORUS: Sweet name, (sweet name) dear name, (dear name) There's no other name like Jesus; Sweet name, (sweet name) dear name, (dear name) There's no other name like Jesus.
+    keywords:  |
+        Church Hymnal 1941, adventhymnals, advent hymnals, There's No Other Name Like Jesus, There's no other name like Jesus.
+Sweet name, (sweet name) dear name, (dear name)
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 517. THERE'S NO OTHER NAME LIKE JESUS
+####  Church Hymnal 1941,

 ```txt
 1.